-Definition: Documentation that defined parameters such as a nomogram or protocol were used to manage the intravenous (IV) unfractionated heparin (UFH) AND platelet counts were monitored according to the defined specifications.
+Definition: Documentation that defined parameters such as a nomogram or protocol were used to manage the intravenous (IV) unfractionated heparin (UFH) AND platelet counts.

 Suggested Data Collection Question: Was there documentation that the IV UFH AND platelet counts were managed by defined parameters using a nomogram or protocol?